Stock market today: Wall Street dips amid quiet trading - KESQ

 AP Business Writer

-NEW YORK (AP) — Stocks are drifting lower on Wall Street Tuesday following some mixed earnings reports.
-Several beaten-down banks are also weakening after a brief respite from a brutal run.
+NEW YORK (AP) — Wall Street is edging lower Tuesday following some mixed earnings reports, as stocks remain roughly where they’ve been stuck for more than a month.

 So far this earnings reporting season, which is approaching its final stretch, the majority of companies have been topping forecasts for first-quarter results.
 That’s largely because expectations were set quite low due to a slowing economy and high interest rates.
 Companies in the S&P 500 are still on track to report a second straight quarter of weaker profits from year-earlier levels.